 Depreciation and amortization expense.
 Depreciation results primarily from the apartment properties of the Consolidated VIEs and the MF Properties.
 Amortization consists of in-place lease intangible assets recorded as part of the acquisition-method of accounting for the acquisition of MF Properties and deferred finance cost amortization related to the closing of the TEBS and TOB Credit Facilities.
-The net decrease in depreciation and amortization when comparing the first half of 2014 to the first half of 2013 was the result of offsetting factors.
-A decrease of approximately \$254,000 of depreciation and amortization is related to Lake Forest which was a VIE that was deconsolidated in the fourth quarter of 2013 (see Note 3).
-In addition, there was an approximate \$219,000 decrease in in-place lease amortization related to the The Colonial, f/k/a Maples on 97th, as these were fully amortized in 2013.
-These decreases were offset by an approximate \$281,000 increase in depreciation and amortization expense related to Woodland Park which became an MF property effective June 1, 2013.
-The remaining increase is related to the additional depreciation expense reported on asset additions to the existing properties.
+The net decrease in depreciation and amortization when comparing the first nine months of 2014 to the first nine months of 2013 was the result of offsetting factors.
+A decrease of approximately \$384,000 of depreciation and amortization is related to Lake Forest which was a VIE that was deconsolidated in the fourth quarter of 2013 (see Note 3).
+In addition, there was an approximate \$219,000 decrease in in-place lease amortization related to the The Colonial as these were fully amortized in 2013.
+These decreases were offset by an approximate \$403,000 increase in depreciation and amortization expense related to The 50/50 which began leasing up in August 2014 and Woodland Park which became an MF Property effective June 1, 2013 (see Note 7).
+The remaining increase is related to the additional amortization and depreciation expense reported on new deferred debt financing costs and asset additions related to the existing properties.

 Interest expense.
-The net increase in interest expense in the first half of 2014 as compared to the first half of 2013 was partly due to an approximate \$746,000 increase between the two periods resulting from the change in the mark to market adjustment of the Company's derivatives.
+The net increase in interest expense in the first nine months of 2014 as compared to the first nine months of 2013 was partly due to an approximate \$462,000 increase resulting from the change in the mark to market adjustment of the Company's derivatives.
 These interest rate derivatives do not qualify for hedge accounting and, accordingly, they are carried at fair value, with changes in fair value included in current period earnings within interest expense.
-In addition, an increase of approximately \$912,000 resulted from higher average outstanding debt principal between the two periods.
-The Company's borrowing cost averaged approximately 2.5% per annum for the first half of 2014 and 2013.
+In addition, an increase of approximately \$1.6 million resulted from higher average outstanding debt principal between the two periods.
+These increases were offset by a decrease of approximately \$143,000 due to the decrease in borrowing costs period over period.
+The Company's borrowing cost averaged approximately 2.4% per annum for the first nine months of 2014 and 2.5% per annum for the first nine months of 2013.

 General and administrative expenses.
-The increase in general and administrative expenses when comparing the first half of 2014 to the first half of 2013 is attributable to approximately \$325,000 increased administrative fees payable to AFCA 2 related to the acquisition of mortgage revenue bonds secured by Avistar on the Boulevard, Avistar at Chase Hill, Avistar at the Crest, Renaissance Apartments, Avistar at the Oaks Apartments, Avistar on the Hills Apartments, Avistar in 09 Apartments, Vantage at Harlingen Apartments, Tyler Park Townhomes, Westside Village, Copper Gate, The Palms at Premier Park, The Suites on Paseo, Harden Ranch Apartments, and Decatur-Angle Apartments.
-In addition the Partnership realized an increase of approximately \$267,000 in professional fees and salary and benefits.
+The increase in general and administrative expenses when comparing the first nine months of 2014 to the first nine months of 2013 is attributable to an approximate \$539,000 increase in administrative fees payable to AFCA 2 related to the acquisition of mortgage revenue bonds secured by Avistar on the Boulevard, Avistar at Chase Hill, Avistar at the Crest, Renaissance Apartments, Avistar at the Oaks Apartments, Avistar on the Hills Apartments, Avistar in 09 Apartments, Vantage at Harlingen Apartments, Tyler Park Townhomes, Westside Village, Copper Gate, The Palms at Premier Park, The Suites on Paseo, Harden Ranch Apartments, Decatur-Angle Apartments, Live 929, Bruton Apartments, and Heritage Square offset by an approximate \$85,000 reduction due to the Lost Creek mortgage revenue bond redemption and the Autumn Pines mortgage revenue bond sale.
+In addition the Partnership realized an increase of approximately \$537,000 in professional fees and salary and benefits.

 Income from discontinued operations.
-The decrease from the first half of 2014 as compared to the first half of 2013 is attributable to the gain of approximately \$1.8 million from the recognition of the sale of the Ohio Properties in the first quarter of 2013.
-There were no discontinued operations reported in the first half of 2014.
+The decrease from the first nine months of 2014 as compared to the first nine months of 2013 is attributable to the gain of approximately \$1.8 million from the recognition of the sale of the Ohio Properties and approximately \$1.4 million from the recognition of the sale of the Greens Property in the first nine months of 2013.
+There were no discontinued operations reported in the first nine months of 2014.